 Are the two mRNA vaccines from Pfizer-BioNTech and Moderna interchangeable?

-No. Both vaccines require two doses, but you should receive the same vaccine for each dose.
+Both vaccines require two doses, but you should receive the same vaccine for each dose.
 For example, you cannot get one dose of the Pfizer-BioNTech COVID-19 vaccine followed by one dose of the Moderna COVID-19 vaccine.
 The safety of mixing the two vaccines has not been evaluated.
 The CDC and Northwestern Medicine recommend vaccination with any COVID-19 vaccine available to you in the U.S. and do not recommend one COVID-19 vaccine over another.

 Who should and should not get vaccinated?

-Clinical trials leading to the EUA for these mRNA vaccines did not include pregnant and lactating women, children, nor people with severe allergies.
-Talk to your primary care physician to weigh the risks and benefits as outlined by the FDA if any of the following apply to you:
+Talk to your primary care physician to weigh the risks and benefits as outlined by the Food and Drug Administration (FDA) if any of the following apply to you:

 - You have HIV infection or another immunocompromising condition